sheynkman-lab/Mohi_MDS_LRP/README.md

 sbatch 00_scripts/02_isoquant_sqanti.sh
 sbatch 00_scripts/02_mando_sqanti.sh
 ```
 Isoquant's output works better for our pipeline than Mandalorion's.
-Futuer iterations of our pipeline will address this <br />
+Future iterations of our pipeline will address this <br />

 ## Step 3 - Filter SQANTI
 Skipped for mouse. <br />